22-year-old Nepali man stabbed to death for being bullied

 Unable to steal his debit card, a man murders boss at BKC:

 A horrific incident came to light when the Bandra Kurla Police arrested a 23-year-old man from Jharkhand for murdering his supervisor.
 On 4 May 2018, the police received a call from Guru Nanak Hospital about a man who was declared brought dead.
-The deceased was Manoj Kumar Singh, 32, a supervisor at a construction site in BKC.
+The deceased was a supervisor at a construction site in BKC.
 Police registered a case under Section 302 (murder) of IPC.
-According to the police, Shadab Ansari, 23, a helper on the site, was absent since the incident.
+According to the police, a helper on the site was absent since the incident.
 The police also found the deceased's ATM card was used in Mumbai, Pune and Jabalpur to withdraw Rs 65,000.
-Shadab was seen in CCTV footage at these ATM centres.
+The suspect was spotted in CCTV footage at these ATM centres.
 Police tracked him to Mokaharkala village and he was arrested on May 13 and later confessed to committing the crime.

 Woman arrested for murdering another over Rs 50,000 loan: